 There are a number of different causes of beard dandruff including stress, cold weather, shampoo residue and residue left from other grooming products, a lack of grooming and water temperature.

-Sometimes it can be difficult to work out what the cause of your beard dandruff is because your beard might look thick, shiny and nicely groomed to the naked eye, but if we look a little deeper you might notice the skin is neglected and can become dry and flaky.
+Sometimes it can be difficult to work out how to stop beard dandruff because the exact cause might be unclear or a mix of things.
+Your beard looks thick, shiny and nicely groomed to the naked eye, but if we look a little deeper you might notice the skin is neglected and can become dry and flaky.

 This dry and flaky skin soon makes its way from your skin and gets caught in your facial hair, and then you have it, the dreaded beard dandruff.
-Data on Google trends highlights the worldwide increase in searches for ‘bead dandruff’ and related searches and people want answers on how to stop this annoying issue.
+Data on Google trends highlights the worldwide increase in searches for related searches has skyrocketed!
+People want answers on how to stop beard dandruff, resperately!

 Unfortunately having a bead isn’t a low-maintenance thing and it will take some work.
 However, just following a few simple grooming steps you can ensure you’ll be dandruff free!